corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 ### Trait-only preludes

-Preludes, which only bring traits into scope might be acceptable.
+Preludes which only bring traits into scope might be acceptable.
 This trick is sometimes used in combination with extension traits, which add extra functionality to common types. `rayon` does that, for example, and it's quite magical if you can suddenly parallelize an iterator by just swapping `iter` with `par_iter`.

 From their documentation: